bsmg/beat-saber-community-wiki/mapping.md

 A fork of Edit Saber Enhanced made by squeaksies.
 This version adds even more features to Edit Saber Enhanced. https://github.com/squeaksies/MediocreMapper/releases/latest
+>is-warning
+Disclaimer: While most people use this editor because it's by far the most feature rich of the 3, this is still first and foremost __squeaksies' personal editor__.
+It's filled to the brim with memes and inside jokes, and he doesn't give a flying heck what you think about it.

 ### Edit Saber Enhanced
 A fork of Ikeiwa's Edit Saber 6v2 with a ton of additional features.